tedbauer/pushpin/README.md

     path: posts/notes3.md
 ```

-In the same directory, just run `pushpin`.
+In the same directory, run `pushpin`.
+It will generate:
+- an `index.html` in the same directory
+- a directory of blog post HTML files in `pages/`